Beloth/Ostston-Work/Notes/Next Session.md

 * Ahead the path splits into 3.
 These are the 3 original caverns found down here.
 Not in use due to the distance from the enterance.
   * Perception check DC 14.
     * Success - sounds of movement up ahead.
 Faint glow of torchlight.
+    * "Listen... it wasm't my fault.
+How was I to know to bring the emergancy supplies"
+    * "He, it, whatever... said to bring everything..."
+    * "Shh.. what was that"

 * Encounter - Movers

 #### Encounter